Naver's 'Webtoon' CEO says barrier for new entrants is high

 Already, dozens of webtoons are made into dramas and movies each year, such as "Bloodhounds", which hit No. 1 on Netflix's non-English series charts in June.

-Naver said during anearnings callthis month that it expected to list the Webtoon business next year, but did not elaborate on size, timing or venue.
+Naver said in recent earnings calls that it expected to list the Webtoon business in the United States next year, but did not elaborate on size, timing or venue.

 Webtoon Entertainment reported a 13 billion won operating loss in the April-June quarter, smaller than the 21.4 billion won loss in the first quarter.